BizarroDavid/patooti-scale/README.md

 ## How to add a new SSL cert to the Arduino MKR1000

+- connect board to PC's USB port
+- Launch the Adruino IDE (Not VSCode)
-- load the firmware update sketch from the WiFI samples (in the Arduino IDE)
+- Upload onto the board the FirmwareUpdater sketch from the WiFI samples (in the Arduino IDE)
-- In the tools menu open the update prompt.
-You can add certificates from here.
+- From the tools menu open the Wifi101/WifiNINNA Firmware Updater Tool
+- Remove domains from the box in section #3 (it will probably be arduino.cc:443)
+- Using the "Add domain" button and certificates for these URLs:  "arduino.cc", "io.adafruit.com"
+- Click "Upload Certificates to WiFi module" button.
+- Back in VSCode open up the Patooti Scale project (this project)
+- Press Ctrl+P then run the "Arduino: Upload" command
+- Go this think link and verify that you start rec'ving data (may take up to 1 minute) https://io.adafruit.com/bizarrodavid/dashboards/patooti